 The Bates Method has a track record that shows positive effect

 on just about any and every vision problem, so take heart, there's

 a good chance that you may benefit from it too.
 The functional

 but relief has been found even for diseases of the eye, including

 cataracts, glaucoma, macular degeneration, keratoconus, and

 many others.
 (Please see On-Site

-Solutions on Sight.)
+Solutions on Sigh.)
 In all diseases of the eye, you

 may want to ask your eye doctor to monitor your progress as